 Unlike in the original Diamond and Pearl games, Ekans and Arbok still learn Coil.
 There’s also another major difference in the remakes, which feature the Pokemon that gained the Fairy type during the X and Y games.
 That makes Arbok’s Coil-fueled Gunk Shot much deadlier, plus he can also learn the typically inaccurate Steel-type move Iron Tail which is significantly boosted by Coil.

-While Arbok may never be a competitive Pokemon in a world where there will soon be well over 900 unique mons, it doesn’t mean he’s bad.
-The real problem is that he has below average speed, with a base stat of 80, and requires a very deft trainer to pick Arbok’s spots well.
+While Arbok may never be a competitive Pokemon in a world where there will soon be well over 900 unique mons, it doesn’t mean it’s bad.
+The real problem is its below average speed with a base stat of 80, so requires a very deft trainer to pick Arbok’s spots well.
 Diamond and Pearl is full of mons who love Ground moves, including the uber-popular Garchomp, as well as other mons packing Psychic moves.
-Creative trainers could find a way to make the best of his defensive typing and pivot him using Intimidate or Shed Skin as an ability depending on the role Arbok needs to fill for the specific team.
+Creative trainers could find a way to make the best of its defensive typing and pivot it using Intimidate or Shed Skin as an ability depending on the role Arbok needs to fill for the specific team.

 Yes, Arbok is a good Pokemon, one that is probably better than its base stat totals would suggest.
 An Arbok with an Adamant nature (plus attack, minus special attack), can dish out a lot of damage, and a Jolly nature Arbok (plus speed, minus special attack) is probably faster than some people realize.
 While Brilliant Diamond is perhaps Arbok’s last hurrah as a low-tier competitive option, he’s never going to be a bad Pokemon while you’re adventuring.
 Plus, Ekans is a pretty busted Little Cup Pokemon, especially with investment in his defenses, and the same move pool as its evolution Arbok.